Sombra-MLET2/pipeline-batch-bovespa/README.md

 1. Scraping the B3 website to gathertrading data with Python and Selenium Webdriver
 2. Raw data are then ingested into an S3 bucket configured with PUT event trigger targetting a Lambda Function
 3. The Lambda function initiates the Bovespa Batch job in AWS Glue
-4. Glue Job handle all the transformation, partitioning and load into S3 bucket
+4. Glue Job handles all the transformation, partitioning and load into S3 bucket
 5. Querying is enabled by Athena integration via Glue Data Catalog tables

 ## Proposed Workflow